Information for on-reserve retailers who sell tax-exempt gas

 Retailers should visually confirm that the Status Card belongs to the purchaser, unless it is a child using their parent’s Status Card.

 Authorized on-reserve retailers pay the Ontario gasoline tax when purchasing gasoline from their bulk suppliers.
-Retailers can apply to the ministry for a refund of the gasoline tax on tax-exempt gas sold to qualifying First Nation purchasers.
+Retailers can apply to the Ministry of Finance (ministry) for a refund of the gasoline tax on tax-exempt gas sold to qualifying First Nations purchasers.

 Refund direct deposit information

-Get a Ministry of Finance refund faster with direct deposit.
+Get a refund faster with direct deposit.
 It's easy and secure.
 Download the direct deposit authorization form and mail your refund application package to:

 Ministry of Finance